apereo/cas/docs/cas-server-documentation/integration/Attribute-Definitions.md

 - Produce attribute values based on the `canonicalizationMode` setting specified in the attribute definition, if any.

 ## Examples

+The following examples demonstrate different forms of attribute definitions.

 ### Basic